chrisvizes/chrisvizes.github.io/pages/about.md

 title: About
 ---

-Welcome to my blog, here's a little bit about me and how I got here.
+Welcome to my bog, here's a little bit about me and how I got here.

 ## My Current Role